Rail transport in Syria: Extension proposals

+Map of the railway networks in Syria, Iraq and Iran.

 Prior to the civil war there was a proposal for a connection with Iraq between Deir ez-Zor and Al Qa'im.
 The abutments of bridges were built for double track but only the western trackbed was completed.
-The major Euphrates bridge, a steel girder construction, was completed to the southern border of Syria by 2015, just 3 km from Al Qa'im but Iraqi Railways did not complete the link.
+The major Euphrates bridge, a steel girder construction, was completed to the southern border of Syria by 2015, just 3 km from Al Qa'im but Iraqi Republic Railways did not complete the link.
 Three spans of the Euphrates bridge were destroyed as well as two sections of the approach viaducts during the last decade of warfare.
 The trackbed near the bridge shows bomb craters since Google Earth imagery dated 2017.
 Tracklaying never reached the Euphrates bridge.
 However, all international routes operated by Syrian Railways were already non-operational due to severe negligence by the Syrian government.
 It was then officially suspended due to the outbreak of the Syrian revolution.

-The restoration of the rail link with Iraq (Iraqi Republic Railways) and the proposal to extend the railway from Al-Qa'im in Iraq through Abu Kamal in Syria to Homs for a total distance of 270 kilometers and thence to Tartus are as of 2022 under discussion.
+The restoration of the rail link with Iraq and the proposal to extend the railway from Al-Qa'im in Iraq through Abu Kamal in Syria to Homs for a total distance of 270 kilometers and thence to Tartus are as of 2022 under discussion.

 Operations

-The network is designed wholly around diesel-electric traction.
+The network is designed wholly around diesel-electric traction, similar to those of neighbouring countries such as Jordan and Iraq.

 The system has a low level capacity, with top speed usually limited.
 A 30 km section of the Damascus–Aleppo line was designed for speeds reaching 120 km/h, but most of the track has a limit of 110 km/h.
 Most tracks of Syrian Railways are limited to 80 km/h.
 Operational train speed is also limited by a lack of interlocked signalling, with most of the system operating by informal signalling.
 The Damascus al-Hijaz railway station, which lies in the city centre, is no longer operational, and the railway connections with other cities depart from the suburban station of Qadam.

 The result is that most passenger traffic has moved to air-conditioned coaches, and freight traffic dominates the operational trackage.
 The 2005 introduction of South Korean-built DMUs, where drivers were trained using a simulator, on the Damascus–Aleppo route, and the high traffic Aleppo–Latakia route where intermediate stations are bypassed, resulted in higher usage and occupancy levels.

 The only remaining section of narrow-gauge line, running from a point on the outskirts of Damascus into Jordan, is operated by Hedjaz Jordan Railway.